 Is collaborative divorce in California the right choice for you?

-Discuss your situation with an experienced Fresno collaborative law attorney.
+Discuss your situation with an experienced Fresno and San Diego collaborative law attorney.
 Contact the Law Offices of Rebecca Medina at (559) 785-3295 today to explore your legal options and divorce strategies.